Scroll down to content

 Concept and realisation: Benjamin Egger | Sewing assistance: Iris Rohr | Finish: Polsterei Halbneu | Mounting construction: Benjamin Egger and Urech Metallbau

-Sportswear is a specific clothing style in the queer community.
-The curtain, which is a gigantic patchwork made of used sportswear, refers to that history.
-Titled THE PACK, it also represents one queer community in particular: Pupplayer.
-Pupplayers are men who dress and behave as dogs while wearing dog-masks and color-matching sportswear.
-The sportswear is an important element of the Pupplayer‘s dog-identity, as it manifests the dog-character together with the matching mask.
-As a patchwork made of countless pieces of used sportswear, the curtain stands for a nongraspable number of Pupplayers entangled together.
-In that sense, it works like a fragmentation and recompositing of bodies, as in a carpet made of animal fur, for example.
-It also manifests a soft wall in the space.
-This protective and permeable wall stands for the pack, the community as a space-building institution in which queerness can be lived in.
+Here’s the polished version of your text: Sportswear holds a specific significance within the queer community.
+The curtain, a massive patchwork of used sportswear, references this history.
+Titled THE PACK, it particularly represents one queer subculture: the Pupplayers.
+Pupplayers are men who dress and behave as dogs, wearing dog masks and color-coordinated sportswear.
+The sportswear is a key element of the Pupplayer’s dog identity, embodying the canine character alongside the matching mask.
+As a patchwork made from countless pieces of used sportswear, the curtain symbolizes the innumerable Pupplayers intertwined in their community.
+In this sense, it functions as a fragmentation and recomposition of bodies, similar to a carpet made from animal fur.
+At the same time, it forms a soft wall within the space—a protective and permeable barrier that embodies the pack.
+This "wall" represents the community as a space-building institution, where queerness can be fully expressed and lived.

 SCREW IT.
 I'M GONNA START MY OWN PLANET